Control banding

 Control banding is a qualitative or semi-quantitative risk assessment and management approach to promoting occupational health and safety.
 It is intended to minimize worker exposures to hazardous chemicals and other risk factors in the workplace and to help small businesses by providing an easy-to-understand, practical approach to controlling hazardous exposures at work.

 The principle of control banding was first applied to dangerous chemicals, chemical mixtures, and fumes.
 The control banding process emphasizes the controls needed to prevent hazardous substances from causing harm to people at work.
 The greater the potential for harm, the greater the degree of control needed to manage the situation and make the risk “acceptable.”

+Control banding is particularly useful in circumstances where there are not established occupational or environmental exposure limits for a chemical.
+There are 219 million chemicals with a Chemical Abstracts Service (CAS) Registry Number, and less than 500 are regulated by the United States Occupational Safety and Health Administration (OSHA).
+Employers have a responsibility to protect their workers from harm regardless of whether a substance-specific standard exists, and control banding serves as a proactive approach to fulfilling this duty.

 A single control technology or strategy is matched with a single band, or range of exposures (e.g. 1-10 milligrams per cubic meter) for a particular class of chemicals (e.g. skin irritants, reproductive hazards).

-Here is an example of four control bands developed for inhalation hazards.
+COSHH

-In the United Kingdom, the Health and Safety Executive (HSE) has developed a comprehensive control banding model called COSHH Essentials (COSHH stands for control of substances hazardous to health.)
+In the United Kingdom, the Health and Safety Executive (HSE) has developed a comprehensive control banding model known as Control of Substances Hazardous to Health (COSHH) Essentials.

+Below is an example of four control bands developed for inhalation hazards based on this method.